Monday, June 3, 2024

 Is there life on other planets that is not particularly intelligent?

 To go back to alien intelligent life, we could imagine there is life on other planets that is not particularly intelligent.
 The creatures, deer-like, would lead gentle, unremarkable lives that do not necessitate the development of thinking.
-It is meditative to imagine a planet without wars, without facebook, without abuse of fossil fuels.
+It is meditative to imagine a planet without wars, without facebook, without famines nor obesity.

 I let myself dream of Planet Earth where Man would never have happened: a kind of paradise with huge areas of savannah, rain forest, ice pack, taiga, tundra, all pristine.
 Rhinoceros, unconcerned about the value of their horns, roam freely.
 Whales swim with no threatening boat in sight.
 Dodos only have to worry about their next meal.